renesas-rz/meta-rzg2/README.md

 # meta-rzg2

-This layer provides that evaluation board is mounted ARM SoCs of Renesas Electronics, called the R-Car Generation 3.
+This layer provides that evaluation board is mounted ARM SoCs of Renesas Electronics, called the RZG2.
 Currently, this supports board and the SoCs of the following:
 - Board: EK874 / SoC: R8A774C0 (RZG2E)